littleadam/WorkingCodes/README.md

 The codes are open for all and one can use the code directly without any testing as the codes are fully tested

-The codes are written in c python groovy Java or on kodular platform and uses cloud platform